Lamer87/Space_Engineers_DLC_unlocker/README.md

 <!-- same as: click the green **`Code`** button then **`Download ZIP`** -->

 > PLEASE READ if you use Plugin Launcher:
-> put the file "SpaceEngineersLauncher.exe" in the "Bin64" folder
-> BEFORE running the Tool, so you won't have compatibility problems.
+> put "SpaceEngineersLauncher.exe" in "Bin64" folder BEFORE running the Tool, so you won't have any issues.

 ---
 <br>